ctalaveraw/ultimate-devops-nas/documentation/instructions/01-packer-on-proxmox.md

 - `ubuntu-server-jammy.pkr.hcl` - this is the main project file, and will contain the following:
   - Variables
   - Defined resources for the VM
+- `http/user-data` - this contains the custom-defined configuration for `cloud-init` to read

 ### Using the `credentials.pkr.hcl` file